snigdhab7/Randomness-Analysis-Tool/README.md

 2. Import the project into your preferred C++ IDE.

-3. Build and run the `RGT.cpp` file.
+3. Build and run the file.
+[Link to Random Generator Test Code File](https://github.com/snigdhab7/Testing_Random_Generator/blob/master/8.5_Solution/8.5_Solution/sol.cpp)

 4. The console will display the estimated value of π based on the random generator.